-In addition, any future extension requests from the State must include, at a minimum: 1) the number of individuals being sheltered by each local provider; 2) average length of stay; 3) underlying need/condition requiring emergency non-congregate sheltering (for instance, total number of persons who fit into one of the three categories approved for non-congregate sheltering during those timeframes); 4) types of wrap-around services being provided; and 5)

-average cost per individual.
-In addition, in preparation for a potential transition of non-congregate sheltering of homeless individuals to Housing and Urban Development, please provide the information separately for that population.
+In addition, any future extension requests from the State must include, at a minimum: 1) the number of individuals being sheltered by each local provider; 2) average length of stay; 3) underlying need/condition requiring emergency non-congregate sheltering (for instance, total number of persons who fit into one of the three categories approved for non-congregate sheltering during those timeframes); 4) types of wrap-around services being provided; and 5) average cost per individual.
+In addition, in preparation for a potential transition of noncongregate sheltering of homeless individuals to Housing and Urban Development, please provide the information separately for that population.
 Please ensure that you do not provide patient names or medical records and that any Personally Identifiable Information is removed or redacted from documentation provided to FEMA with the associated reimbursement through grants portal.
 Please see the attached guidance document, Federal Funding Priority Order for Non-Congregate Shelter During COVID-19 (June 23, 2020).
-If the County is a HUD Recipient, please contact HUD to start the grant application process in order to effectively transition to HUD funding.
-Please ensure any future extensions address if you are a HUD Recipient and what steps have been taken to begin transitioning to HUD funding if any.
+The State has confirmed the they are a HUD Recipient.
+They have begun working through submission of the state application for ESG-CV and CDBG-CV.
+The State continues to work towards the transition and is working on building a to effectively transition to HUD funding.
+Please ensure any future extensions continue to address the status and/or steps being taken to continue to finalize the transition to HUD funding.